 Depending on the results of the introductory reading, a further method of working with the source is chosen.
-If for permission

-If the task at hand requires the study of some fragments of the text, then the selective reading method is used.
+If solving the problem requires studying certain fragments of the text, then the selective reading method is used.
 If the book does not have a detailed table of contents, the student should pay attention to the subject and name indexes.